-A member with a DPI or Prejudicial Interest may make representations at the start of the item but must not take part in the discussion or vote at a meeting.
-The speaking time allocated for Members to make representations is at the discretion of the Chairman of the meeting.
-In order to avoid any accusations of taking part in the discussion or vote, after speaking, Members should move away from the panel table to a public area or, if they wish, leave the room.
+A member with a DPI or Prejudicial Interest may make representations at the start of the item but must not take part in discussion or vote at a meeting.
+The term 'discussion' means a discussion by the members of meeting.
+In order to avoid any accusations of taking part in the discussion or vote, Members should move to the public area or leave the room once they have made any representations.
 If the interest declared has not been entered on to a Members' Register of Interests, they must notify the Monitoring Officer in writing within the next 28 days following the meeting.